f1se4/portfolio/md/gompertz/gompertz.md

 75%       7.000000
 max      14.000000
 ```
-Here, we have some different data that could help us to know or define additional metrics, but they are not really describing how the process of the go-live has worked, as it's not constant process and the behaivour is different along the time.
+Here, we have some different data that could help us to know or define additional metrics, but they are not really describing how the process of the go-live has worked, as it's not constant process and the behavior is different along the time.

 Here the principal interesting information is that we are working over 88 days of tickets, which is good dataset for timeseries.